matiuhart/ansible-collections/varios/roles/vaultwarden/README.md

 ------------

 As base requirements you need docker, docker-compose installed and some reverse proxy with SSL enabled forwarding the traffic to the container port (5001)

+To deploy an SSL reverse proxy you can use this Ansible role https://github.com/matiuhart/ansible-collections/blob/master/varios/roles/nginx_ssl_proxy/README.md

 Role Variables
 --------------